 The form of art submitted online must recognize the African American achievements and their contribution towards the society.
 All applicants need to compete for the opportunity to win the grand aid amount of $10, 000 and second prize of $5,000 and third prize of $2,000.

-Coca Cola Pay It Forward program is dedicated towards offering awards and grants along with once-in-a-lifetime apprenticeship experiences to all needy African American youths, especially the students who are struggling to pave the way for their success and future.
-Pay It Forward award is offered under the flagship of Steve and Marjorie Harvey Foundation.
+Coca Cola Pay It Forward Scholarship program is dedicated towards offering awards and grants along with once-in-a-lifetime apprenticeship experiences to all needy African American youths, especially the students who are struggling to pave the way for their success and future.
+Pay It Forward Scholarship is offered under the flagship of Steve and Marjorie Harvey Foundation.

 The foundation, in partnership with Coca Cola Pay It Forward Program, hosts mentoring camps for youth African American students.
 Each year this program targets 100 youths in five different cities across the nation.
 An amount of $5,000 is offered under this application which can be used to cover the tuition expenses and other costs.

 RBC Black History Month Essay Writing competition is organized every year during the month of February for African Canadian Students.
 High school students from Toronto and students who are looking forward to attend a university or college in Canada are eligible to participate in the essay competition.
 The grant is awarded as first, second and third prize.